 Introduction

 Reacting emotionally to someone else’s suffering, accompanied by an urge to alleviate it, can be a potent force behind helping behaviors (e.g, Batson, Duncan, Ackerman, Buckley, & Birch, 1981; Dovidio, Piliavin, Schroeder, & Penner, 2012).
 Some scholars have argued, however, that such emotions can ultimately do more harm than good.
 For instance, Bloom (2016) argued that “empathy is a spotlight focusing on certain people in the here and now […] It is innumerate, favoring the one over the many […] If our concern is driven by thoughts of the suffering of specific individuals, then it sets up a perverse situation in which the suffering of one can matter more than the suffering of a thousand” (pp. 9 & 89).

 A proposed cure for such described perversities follows from the philosophy of enlightenment: Give people better information to guide their helping behavior, and encourage them to think rationally, instead of just following their gut feelings (e.g., Bloom, 2016; Singer, 2015).
-In this paper we take a step back from normative arguments about what people should do, to the empirical question what donors actually do when facing empathy-invoking appeals and information that invites to logical deliberation.
-We examine this question from a dual-process perspective, differentiating mental processes are spontaneous and non-deliberate (system I), from ones that are deliberate (system II; e.g., Kahneman, 2011).
+In this paper we take a step back from normative arguments about what people should do, to conside the empirical question: “what do donors actually do when facing empathy-invoking appeals and information that invites logical deliberation?”
+We examine this question by differentiating mental processes that are spontaneous (empathic responses), from ones that are more deliberate (evaluating the efficiency or effectiveness of a charity).

 The Innumerate (but Generalizable) Features of Empathy

-The description of empathy as being innumerate fits well with the notion of system I processing and an emotional heuristic (e.g., Slovic, Finucane, Peters, & MacGregor, 2007).
+The description of empathy as being innumerate fits well with the notion of an emotional heuristic (e.g., Slovic, Finucane, Peters, & MacGregor, 2007).
 Although some definitions and aspects of empathy may involve deliberation (e.g. perspective-taking; Davis, 1983), we focus on the emotional reactions associated with an urge to relieve the suffering of someone else (see also Batson et al., 1981; Singer & Klimecki, 2014).
 In this sense, empathy is fast and spontaneous, and also evident in species without the analytic abilities of humans (Preston & de Waal, 2002).
-Like other system I processes, empathic responses are also prone to rational biases (see Bloom, 2016).
+Like other spontaneous mental processes, empathic reactions are also prone to certain rational biases (see Bloom, 2016).

 Perhaps the clearest bias of feeling with a particular person’s distress is that it leaves the person insensitive to the number of people to extend help to.
-This has been called the identified victim effect, which has been documented in a number of studies (e.g., Kogut & Ritov, 2005; Lee & Feeley, 2016; Small, Loewenstein, & Slovic, 2007).
-However, empathy toward one person may still increase the help toward other people sharing the identified victim’s situation, even if the efforts are not proportional to the number of victims.
-In Bloom’s (2016) analogy of shining a light on particular individuals, the question is whether empathy is highly focused (like a laser beam pointed at one person) or if it still bleeds into the peripheral, and partially highlighting other people (like a regular flashlight pointed at a group of people, with someone [“identified”] in the focal point).
+Many studies document that people offer more aid to specific, identifiable victims than anonymous, statistical victims (called the identified victim effect; see e.g., Kogut & Ritov, 2005; Lee & Feeley, 2016; Small, Loewenstein, & Slovic, 2007).
+However, empathy toward one person may still benefit other people sharing the identified victim’s situation, even if the request is not specifically focused on them.
+In Bloom’s (2016) analogy of shining a light on particular individuals, the question is whether empathy is highly focused (like a laser beam pointed at one person), or if it bleeds into the peripheral and partially highlighting other people as well (like a regular flashlight pointed at a group of people, with someone “identified” in the focal point).
 This “spill-over effect” is not well-examined in identified victim studies, at least not in the papers included in a recent meta-analysis on this phenomenon (see Lee & Feeley, 2016).
 For instance, Small et al. (2007) described how “any money that you donate will go to Rokia [the identified victim]” (p.
 152), while Kogut and Ritov (2005) asked whether participants “were willing to contribute money to save the victim(s) lives” (p.
 160).
-Thus, it remains unknown from these seminal studies if the identified victim effect also benefits other people.
+Thus, it remains unknown from the seminal studies if the identified victim effect also benefits other people.